 6. There are certain etiquettes to observe.

 Bring slippers/sandals if you intend to visit temples/pagodas.
 Of course you’re visiting temples and pagodas!
-Be prepared to get dirty feet.
+Be prepared for dirty feet then.
 Rain or sun, you need to remove shoes and socks before entering temples and pagodas.
 That means stepping on dirt and dried/wet bird shit.
-It also means sometimes, the tiles can be scorchingly hot in the afternoon sun.
+It also means sometimes, the tiles can be scorchingly hot in the afternoon sun – watch out!

-I started my trip in Yangon, and we went to Shwedagon Pagoda, the most important temple in the city.
+We started my trip in Yangon, and went to Shwedagon Pagoda, the most important temple in the city.
 After my friend had parked his car at the carpark, he took off his shoes and left them in the car, telling us to do the same.
-Which means we walked barefooted from the carpark’s gravel road, to the pagoda grounds.
 That was our first “culture shock”.
-We were rather horrified by the incident and he warned us that Bagan will be worse.
+We walked barefooted, from the carpark’s gravel road, to the pagoda grounds.
+Us girls were rather horrified by the incident and he gave us a pre-warning that Bagan will be worse, lolll.
+He was right.
 Shwedagon Pagoda’s floors are smooth tiles, while Bagan’s temples are just brick floors.

 Wet wipes will be useful for cleaning feet afterwards.
 A plastic bag is good to have if you wanna carry your shoes along (for eg. Shwedagon Pagoda has several exits so you might not return to the same entrance)

-A longyi is the traditional bottom that Burmese wear.
+A longyi is a traditional bottom that Burmese locals wear.
 For men, it’s like a cylindrical loop and wrapped around the waist and tied with a knot in the middle.
 For ladies, it’s a rectangular piece of cloth held together by strings at the waistline.
-In Singapore, we refer to these kind of clothing as a sarong.
+In Singapore, we refer to this kind of clothing as a sarong.

 Because everyone else wears a longyi in Myanmar, it was actually quite fun to wear one.
-You will see many longyi sellers and be tempted to buy one!
+You’ll see many longyi sellers and be tempted to buy one!
 (I have 3 in total now!)
-Some patterns are printed onto the fabric, while quality ones are stitched.
+Some patterns are simply printed onto the fabric, while quality ones are stitched.
 Patterns also differ according to states, such as Shan styles or Kachin styles.

 9. Ladies, you can wear sleeveless tops, but…

-You won’t really see anyone else wearing none-sleeved tops, so it’s a respectful gesture if you will not wear them too so you won’t put locals at unease.
-You might get some unnecessary attention..
-I actually preferred to have my shoulders and arms covered even when I’m not at temples, and just be dressed in respectable clothing.
+You won’t really see anyone else wearing none-sleeved tops, so it’s a respectful gesture if you will not wear them too, so you won’t put locals at unease.
+You might get some unnecessary attention when you’re out and about.
+I actually preferred to have my shoulders and arms covered even if I’m not at temples, and just be dressed in respectable clothing.